ritaturk/xenko-docs/manual/xenko-studio/index.md

 # Xenko Studio

-A central place to start developing your game with Xenko, the Paradox Studio is helping to fully manage your assets:
+A central place to start developing your game with Xenko, the Xenko Studio is helping to fully manage your assets:

 - You can import your assets, modify their parameters and see changes in real-time in the preview window.
 - You can organize your assets by folders, attach tags and get notifications from modified assets on the disk.